Pavel Schilling: Return to foreign service

 Schilling retained control of the print shop until the end of his life, however, this was only one of his side activities.
 His main responsibilities at the foreign service were development, distribution and safeguarding of ciphers for Russian embassies and overseas agents.
 After the 1823 service reform Schilling was appointed head of the 2nd Secret Branch, and held this post until his death.
 The secretive nature of this work remained classified throughout the 19th and 20th centuries, and escaped notice by contemporaries and biographers.
 Friends and correspondents knew that he was a middle-level servant in the foreign service, but nothing more.
 Schilling was not engaged in diplomacy, but was perceived as a diplomat; the deception was supported by the facts that he often travelled abroad and met foreign dignitaries without apparent restrictions.
 Secrecy was compensated with generous payouts, for example in 1830 Nicholas I authorised a bonus payment of 1000 golden ducats; Schilling's subordinates received lesser, but still substantial rewards.

 Work at the Cipher Branch left plenty of time for unrelated research, from studying Tibetan scriptures to developing electrical telegraph, which became Schilling's best known work.
 Schilling set up an electrical engineering workshop in the Peter and Paul Fortress, and recruited Moritz von Jacobi from Dorpat University to act as his assistant there.
-In 1828 Schilling was made a State Councillor and he became a corresponding member of the Institute of Oriental Studies of the Russian Academy of Sciences.
+In 1828 Schilling was made a State Councillor and became a corresponding member of the Institute of Oriental Studies of the Russian Academy of Sciences.
 In May 1830, he was sent on a two-year reconnaissance mission to the Russo-Chinese frontier.
 He returned to St. Petersburg in March 1832, bringing with him a valuable collection of documents in Chinese, Tibetan, Mongolian and other languages.
 These were deposited in the Imperial Academy of Sciences in St. Petersburg.
 Some of these documents were obtained in exchange for a demonstration of the small telegraph apparatus Schilling had carried with him.
 Back in St. Petersburg, Schilling returned to developing a telegraph.
 There were plans to put it into service, but Schilling died before these could be completed.